 Le mot juste

-Grace Clover & James Soderholm
+Grace Clover & Dr. Soderholm

 One aspect of Flaubert's description of Madame Bovary's husband, Charles, has stayed with me.
 Charles’s conversation was commonplace as a street pavement, and everyone’s ideas trooped through it in their everyday garb, without exciting emotion, laughter, or thought...